eerotal/nsbcomp/README.md

     include indentation, the code can just be edited using a normal text editor or IDE.

+## Installing

+The installation (or configuration) procedure is quite simple.
+The steps to take are listed below.

+1. Install git, Python 2 and GNU Make.
+On Debian Stretch these can be installed by running the command `sudo apt update && sudo apt install git python2.7 make`.
+1. Download the nsbcomp sources with git by running `git clone https://github.com/eerotal/nsbcomp.git` in your home directory or in a directory where you want the sources to be placed.
+This command will create a subdirectory called `nsbcomp.git` where it downloads the sources.
+2. Run `cd nsbcomp.git` to switch into the downloaded source directory and run 'make configure'.
+3. `nsbcomp` is now ready to be used.
+There are some usage examples in the section `Usage examples` in this file.

 ## Command Line Arguments

 |     Option        |                            Explanation                            |